Matsushima: Transportation

 The town is only a short distance (thirty minutes, about 14 km) from prefectural capital Sendai and is easily accessible by train.
 Matsushima-Kaigan Station is near the attractions such as Zuiganji and the waterfront.
 Matsushima Station, on a separate line is on the opposite side of the town.

 2011 Tōhoku earthquake

 Despite the proximity of Matsushima to the 2011 Tōhoku earthquake and tsunami, the area was protected by the islands and suffered relatively little damage.
 The initial tsunami was 3.2 metres (10.5 feet) with the second 3.8 metres (12.5 feet).
-Electricity was restored by March 18, water fully restored by April 16th and the Senseki Train Line between Takagimachi Station and Sendai by May 28.
+Electricity was restored by March 18, water fully restored by April 16 and the Senseki Train Line between Takagimachi Station and Sendai by May 28.
 Nevertheless, three people were confirmed killed in Matsushima (including by aftershocks) with 18 killed while out of town.

 Activities

-Around the island travelers can go on a cruise and view the islands up close an around the Matsushima shore travelers can rent bikes.
+Around the island travelers can go on a cruise and view the islands up close, and around the Matsushima shore travelers can rent bikes.